Rockojoe2/creating-a-readme/README.md

   -[Questions](#questions)

   ## Installation
-  4213
+  Go to my github and clone a repo

   ## Usage
-  412
+  to create a readme

   ## License
   MIT License

   ## Contributions
-  123
+  Joey

   ## Tests
-  4123
+  test

   ## Questions
-  Feel free to reach out to me at my Github at https://github.com/4.
+  Feel free to reach out to me at my Github at https://github.com/rockojoe2.

-  You can also reach me through my e-mail at 12!
+  You can also reach me through my e-mail at lee.d.joey@gmail.com!